 California Department of Health Care Services, which are charged with licensing certain group homes.
 As complaints are received by the city, they are routed to the appropriate state agency within one business day of receipt.
-Staff will follow up with the complaining party informing them of any state action taken.

-While the city

-cannot impose

-unique restrictions

-on most recoverybased group homes

-including sober

-living homes, the

-city will investigate

-all complaints to

-determine whether

-any local enforcement

-action can be taken.
+While the city cannot impose unique restrictions on most recovery-based group homes including sober living homes, the city will investigate all complaints to determine whether any local enforcement action can be taken.